About the Program

 - If you have previously taken the TOEFL, your scores will be accepted if they are less than two years old.

-- Your English language test score should indicate proficiency (TOEFL > 100, speaking score >22).
+- Your English language test score should indicate proficiency (TOEFL > 100).
 We have found that English language proficiency has a very large impact on a student’s success with the program.